 - If you want to give your gravy a slightly creamier mouthfeel, completely stir in a few tablespoons of butter just before serving.
 If you want super, creamy gravy, gradually whisk in a generous 1/2 cup of heavy cream about 10 minutes or so before serving.
 Adjust to a simmer, and reduce and rethicken the gravy to the desired consistency.

 - If your gravy is too salty, you can add sodium-free chicken stock to dilute the saltiness to some degree, then continue cooking the gravy until it reduces and thickens to the proper consistency.
 Once it has reduced, taste it again, in case you need to adjust again for saltiness, or other flavors due to diluting the gravy.

 - If your gravy is lumpy, you can mash the lumps between the back of a wooden spoon and the side of the pan, and continue to stir or whisk them in until smooth.
 Doing this by hand is best.
 Pan mixer/blenders may get rid of the lumps, but will definitely change the consistency of your gravy.

 - You can also strain the gravy through a sieve or fine strainer to eliminate lumps.
 It will take a few minutes but will catch the majority of them.
 Depending on how lumpy the gravy is, be prepared to have to add stock and cook to reduce and thicken, to make up for lost volume.

 - If sidetracked, and your gravy gets too thick, add stock to thin, and continue cooking until you reach the desired consistency.
 Taste again, and carefully make any flavor corrections.

-Plan the perfect Thanksgiving dinner with one of our heritage, organic, or wild turkeys.
+Plan the perfect Thanksgiving dinner with one of our heritage or organic turkeys.
 Order today and choose a delivery date close to Thanksgiving.